The Gentleman of Horror.

 “From the stage-door stepped a vision, and my heart skipped a beat.
 I had never met him, yet I knew, deep in my deepest heart, we had met before.
 Tall and lean, a pale, almost haggard face, with astonishing large, blue eyes…

 There was an aura about this ‘beloved vagabond.’
 His hands told me he was either a musician or an artist…and when he bent over one of mine to kiss it, a faint and quite delightful waft of tobacco and lavender-water hung upon the air.
 I knew I would love him for the rest of my days—and beyond…”

-Helen’s and Peter’s romance is a real life example of love at first sight.
-Peter would echo Helen’s feelings, knowing right away they’d be together forever.
-As he wrote in his autobiography [aff. link]
+The romance of Peter and Helen Cushing is a real life example of love at first sight.
+Peter echoed Helen’s feelings, knowing right away that they’d be together forever [aff. link]:

 “From its beginning, our relationship had been unique, as though we were continuing something that had begun in another age.
 It was a spiritual union, the physical element holding little importance.
 We just had a mutual desire to spend the rest of time together.”

 At the start of their courtship, Helen and Peter each nursed the other back from potentially fatal illnesses.
-Helen would tragically suffer from respiratory illnesses her whole life, but Peter was always there to care for her at home, and ensure she saw the best doctors.
+Helen tragically suffered from respiratory illnesses her whole life, but Peter was always there to care for her at home, ensuring that she saw the best doctors.
 And Helen, recognizing Peter’s great talent, became his constant support and greatest champion.
 A master linguist, fluent in English, French, Russian, and German, it was Helen’s training that made Peter so good with accents in his stage and film work, a skill that became his trademark.